Robert Lang (producer)

 Robert Lang is a Canadian film producer, director, and writer.
-His career began in Montreal in the early 70s working on independent productions and at the National Film Board of Canada as a documentary film director and cinematographer.
-In 1980, he moved to Toronto, where he founded his own independent production company, Kensington Communications, to produce documentaries for television and non-theatrical markets.
-Since 1998, Lang has been involved in conceiving and producing interactive media for the Web and mobile devices.
+His career began in Montreal in the early 1970s working on independent productions and at the National Film Board of Canada as a documentary film director and cinematographer.
+In 1980, he moved to Toronto's Kensington Market, where he founded his own independent production company, Kensington Communications, to produce documentaries for television and educational markets.
+Since 1998, Lang has also been involved in conceiving and producing interactive media for the Web and mobile devices.